Alphaalimamy/Modern-ConvNets/models/02-vgg.md

 * [4.
 Final Notes](#4)
 <a name='1'></a>
 ## 1. Introduction
-AlexNet was the results of lots of trials and errors.
-As a consequence, it lacked some design principles.
-But despite that, the idea of stacking layers after layers inspired the next generation of convolutional neural network architectures.
+AlexNet was the product of extensive experimentation and refinement.
+Consequently, it was deficient in certain design principles.
+Nonetheless, the concept of stacking several layers inspired the subsequent construction of convolutional neural network architectures.

-[VGG](https://arxiv.org/pdf/1409.1556.pdf) network won the ImageNet competition of 2014 in classification and localization tasks.
-VGG introduced new principles for designing ConvNets (some of which are still norms to day), and it was deeper than AlexNet.
-Such trend proved that deep networks always perform better than shallow networks.
+The VGG network won in the 2014 ImageNet competition for classification and localization tasks.
+VGG established new ideas for the design of ConvNets, many of which remain standard today, and it possessed greater depth than AlexNet.
+This pattern demonstrated that deep networks consistently outperform shallow networks.

 <a name='2'></a>

 ## 2. VGG Architecture
-In total, [VGG](https://arxiv.org/pdf/1409.1556.pdf) architecture has 16 layers(VGG-16) and 19 layers(VGG-19).
-That's two times the number of layers of AlexNet.
+The VGG architecture comprises 16 layers (VGG-16) and 19 layers (VGG-19).
+This quantity is double the number of layers in AlexNet.

-Below are the main design principles of VGG network:
+The key design tenets of the VGG network are outlined below:

-* Every single convolutional layer has a kernel size of 3X3 and it used zero padding so that the output has the same height and width as the input.
-The stride is also set to 1.
+Each convolutional layer employs a kernel size of 3x3 and utilizes zero padding to ensure that the output maintains the same height and width as the input.
+The stride is configured to one.
-* Convolutional layers are stacked in stages, each stage followed by a pooling layer.
+* Convolutional layers are arranged in stages, with each level succeeded by a pooling layer.
-* All convolutional layers use ReLU activation function.
+* All convolutional layers employ the ReLU activation function.
-* All maxpooling layers have a pooling size of 2 and stride of 2.
+* All max pooling layers utilize a pooling size of 2 and a stride of 2.
-* After the pooling layer, the next convolutional stage had double the number of filters from the previous stages.
-So if the first convolutional stage was 64, the next will be 128.
-This design idea is still used alot to day in designing convolutional neural networks.
-To be specific here, the first convolutional stage has 64 filters, second 128, fourth 256, fifth 512 filters.
+* Subsequent to the pooling layer, the ensuing convolutional step featured double the amount of filters compared to the preceding stages.
+If the initial convolutional layer comprises 64 filters, the subsequent layer will consist of 128 filters.
+This design concept is still extensively utilized today in the development of convolutional neural networks.
+The initial convolutional stage comprises 64 filters, the second stage contains 128 filters, the fourth stage includes 256 filters, and the fifth stage consists of 512 filters.

-The convolutional stages in VGG-16 are organized as follows:
+The convolutional layers in VGG-16 are structured as follows:

 * Stage 1: conv - conv - pool
 * Stage 2: conv - conv - pool